reaper527/DivTracker/README.md

 # DivTracker

 DivTracker is a program designed to show upcoming dividend information for a collection of stocks.
 The design is simple, consisting of a config button and a fetch button.
+The program can be downloaded from the <a href="https://github.com/reaper527/DivTracker/releases">releases tab</a>.

 <img src="https://i.imgur.com/e1OqiFt.png">